 "Yeah," the other was slipping the cloth ring around his head that served as their masks.
 Blue, like most parts of the MP uniform.
 Blue and silver.
 Military Police.

-The talkative one was the taller of the two, with a wide chest, he looked like he might make a candidate for SOLDIER, but he'd probably already tried and failed.
-He was taking his sweet time putting on the cloth mask, and when he got it over his face he pulled it down below his chin so he could keep yapping.
+These two were the worst of the lot (in this section of the locker room, at least.
+Sammy heard absolute horror stories from the librarians.)
+The chatty one was the taller of the two, with a wide chest and square jaw.
+He looked like he might make a candidate for SOLDIER, but he'd probably already tried and failed.
+He was taking his sweet time putting on the cloth mask, and when he got it over his face he pulled it down below his chin like a cowl-neck scarf, so he could yap unimpeded.
 "You hear about this robot shit?" he asked.
 "On the news?
 They made a robot that can fuckin' cry."

 The other's voice was muffled behind the mask.
 "Babies cry.
 Let me know if they build a robot that can fuck."